 Check out Neighbor, who is a leader in this space.
 I have used them myself – their platform is easy to use and you can get up and running in minutes.
 I participate in their “refer a friend” program, so if you sign up using this link, you (and I) will get a $50 Amazon gift card when you list your space.

 If you want to learn more about this strategy, check out my article on the topic here.

 You can also rent out your car when you aren't using it on Turo.
 According to Turo, you can make hundreds of dollars a month doing this.
 Check out their Carculator to get a sense of how much you could make renting out your car through this platform.

 If you want to learn more about this passive income strategy check out my article on the topic here.

 So there you have it: 5 powerful strategies for generating passive income for non-accredited investors.
 You don't need to be a multi-millionaire to start getting some terrific passive income and these options can be just as attractive as the exotic investments offered exclusively to accredited investors.

-Now if actually are interested in some of these exotic investments, I have written an article on 3 ways to invest in private equity for non-accredited investors.
+Now if you are actually interested in some of these exotic investments, I have written an article on 3 ways to invest in private equity for non-accredited investors.

 If you are short on cash and time, but still want to generate passive income (I am talking really passive, like no upfront work involved, no ongoing work, etc.), check out my article on 15 ways to make truly passive income with no money.